kkent030315/NoPatchGuardCallback/README.md

 ## What

-This project is to bypass that PatchGuard protection against `PsSetCreateProcessNotifyRoutine` by DKOM - self-register arbitrary callback routine directly manipulating kernel objects.
+This project is to bypass PatchGuard protection against `PsSetCreateProcessNotifyRoutine` by DKOM - self-register arbitrary callback routine directly manipulating kernel objects.

 ## Why